karaMuha/go-http/README.md

 go get github.com/karaMuha/go-http
 ```

-Now import the package, initialize a new router and register a route
+Now import the package, initialize a new router and register a route with a target and handler.
+A target consists of a http method and a path like "POST /users".
+A handler is a func that accepts a `net.Conn` variable and a pointer to a `HttpRequest` variable as input
 ```
 package main